Skip to main content

 }

-After adding, disable any built-in or third-party search/fetch tools (WebSearch, WebFetch, brave_search, tavily_search, etc.).
+After adding the Keenable MCP, disable any built-in or third-party search/fetch tools (WebSearch, WebFetch, brave_search, tavily_search, etc.).
 Keenable tools replace them — leaving both active causes agents to pick inconsistently.

 Available tools

-Three tools are exposed by the MCP server, mirroring the REST endpoints.
+Two tools are exposed by the MCP server.

 search_web_pages